 Studies examining the effectiveness of homeopathic remedies for food poisoning are lacking.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
 Below are some more common remedies for food poisoning or diarrhea:

-- Arsenicum album -- for foul smelling diarrhea from food poisoning or traveler's diarrhea with burning sensation in the abdomen and around the anus.
+- Arsenicum album -- for foul-smelling diarrhea from food poisoning or traveler's diarrhea with burning sensation in the abdomen and around the anus.
 This remedy is most appropriate for individuals who feel exhausted yet restless and whose symptoms tend to worsen in the cold and improve with warmth.
 Vomiting may also occur.
-Arsenicum may also be used to prevent diarrhea when traveling.
+Practitioners may also recommend Arsenicum to prevent diarrhea when traveling.

 - Chamomilla -- for greenish, frothy stool that smells like rotten eggs.
 Used primarily for children, especially those who are irritable, argumentative, and difficult to console.